aflah02/cleansetext/README.md

 # CleanseText

-NOTE: THE LIBRARY IS CURRENTLY PRERELEASE AND SEVERAL FEATURES MIGHT STILL BE BROKEN

 This is a simple library to help you clean your textual data.

 ## Why do I need this?